julsraemy/prezi/md/intro-open-data-2024.md

 * While open data in itself is a commendable goal, the concept of Linked Open (Usable) Data takes it a step further.
 * Linked Open Data enhances the value of open data by ensuring it is not only available but also interconnected, making it more discoverable and useful for a wider range of applications and analyses.
-* Linked Open Usable Data is about enhancing usability and semantic interoperability leveraging community-driven standards and practices.
+* LOUD is about enhancing usability and semantic interoperability leveraging community-driven standards and practices.

 ---